 What if a retailer does not grant the exemption?

 If a seller is not willing to grant the exemption on either repair parts or accessories, the Department recommends paying the sales tax at the time of purchase and then requesting a refund from the Department directly.
-You can file for a refund using Form REF-620, Application for Refund of VT Sales and Use Tax or Meals and Rooms Tax.
+You can file for a refund using Form REF-620, Application for Refund of Vermont Sales and Use Tax, Meals and Rooms Tax, or Local Option Tax.